gtechsltn/ember-simple-auth-github-octane/README.md

 ```

 Note that for the token exchange, you need both the client id _and_ the client
 secret.
-These are the environment variables Gatekeeper is expecting, so do not
+These are the environment variable names Gatekeeper is expecting, so
-change them.
-Finally, make the Gatekeeper server aware of the environment
+do not change them.
+Finally, make the Gatekeeper server aware of the
-variables by adding, at the very top of `index.js`:
+environment variables by adding, at the very top of `index.js`:

 ```javascript
 require("dotenv").config();